michaeljoseph04/blog/_posts/2019-04-05-House-prices.markdown

 - Fitting a model
 - Evaluating a model

 Be sure to go to the project [repository](https://github.com/michaeljoseph04/housing-prices) to find the code.
+The analysis will work with one linear model, and then suggest ways that it can be integrated into further analysis

 ## 1.2 Importing and Wrangling Data

-The data I will be using is the famous Ames housing dataset, often used to teach data science.
+The data I will be using is the famous Ames, Ohio housing dataset.
+This data is made of 79 variables about housing sales in Ames, Ohio.
+The variables range from square feet, to number of rooms, all the way to how big the bathrooms and garages are--even how many chimneys are available.
+It is similar to other data sets used by large companies like Zillow.
 It is available from [Kaggle](https://www.kaggle.com/)

 First, let's import the libraries we will need:
 ```
-  library(Hmisc)
   library(psych)
   library(car)
+  library(Hmisc)
   library(tidyverse)
 ```
-`psych` has useful tools for looking for relationships between variables. `car` is a regression modeling library.
+`psych` has useful tools for looking for relationships between variables, particularly the pair panel plot.
+The [Companion to Applied Regression](https://cran.r-project.org/web/packages/car/index.html) package, `car`, has all the tools I need for advanced regression.
+I like to load [Harrel Miscellaneous package](https://cran.r-project.org/web/packages/Hmisc/index.html) as well, which has many handy tools for data science.

 Next, I'll import the data, which I've saved to disk:
 ```
   sales <- read.csv("AmesHousing.csv", stringsAsFactors = FALSE)
 ```
-If we look at the data, it has several variables.
+If we look at the data, we can see the factors:
 ```
 Order       PID MS.SubClass MS.Zoning Lot.Frontage Lot.Area Street Alley Lot.Shape
 1     1 526301100          20        RL          141    31770   Pave  <NA>       IR1